VitaClay Smart Organic Clay Multicooker

 Cons

-- Raw clay carries trace naturally occurring lead; independent testing found high lead in non-food-contact metal parts, so "lead-free" overstates the whole unit
+- Raw clay carries trace naturally occurring lead, and independent testing found high lead in non-food-contact metal parts (see Lead safety)

 - Clay pot is fragile and can crack if thermally shocked or dropped